 Management: While my opinion of the show is generally positive overall, this essay, by no means, is meant to serve as a comprehensive review, but rather, as an articulation and analysis of some of what I feel is this series’ most integral and interesting themes.

 Saenai Heroine no Sodatekata.
 How to Raise a Boring Girlfriend.
 Saekano henceforth, because the last two show titles are a bit long and indicative of LN titles these days.
 What’s also somewhat indicative of this show’s relationship with the LN trend (besides being adapted from a series of LNs) are the myriad tropes that people, familiar with LN narratives (as well as narratives in VNs, anime, manga, Japanese video games, or basically anything seen as moe… what I will henceforth call “otaku culture”), are likely to nod to/groan to/are sick of.
-Whether one is entertained or annoyed by these tropes in any given show will depend on the person watching, what he/she is entertained by, and what they want out of shows in general.
+Whether one is entertained or annoyed by these tropes in any given show will depend on the person watching, what they is entertained by, and what they want out of shows in general.

 Saekano’s head stands out from the thicket as a show that’s absolutely, energetically, unabashedly shameless in its presentation of otaku tropes.
 The show doesn’t necessarily stand independent of these tropes however.
 It’s feet are firmly hidden within the trope thicket, with almost all of the recurring series characters unambiguously characterized according to a combination of tropes.
 The show’s premise are three unambiguously attractive and talented young women vying for the affections of one male otaku protagonist.
 It all seems like blatant otaku wish-fulfillment.
 To a degree, it is, based on the set-up.
 This pristine setting of otakudom, however, is blotted by a couple of things that makes the show just as much a commentary on otaku as it is a love letter to them.